|

 184 |

-This is a straight and pretty
+- This is a straight and pretty wide-open

-wide-open fairway with no traps between the tees and green.
+fairway with no traps between the tees and green.

-- However it is sloped uphill, so
+- However it is sloped uphill, so you

-you won’t get as much bounce or roll as you are used to.
+won’t get as much bounce or roll as you are used to.

-Also, to drive for the green you
+- Also, to drive for the green you should

-border of the fairway as there is a slight dogleg left.
+the fairway as there is a slight dogleg left.

 |